dankelley/dal-oce-thesis/README.rst

 **Dan Kelley**

-**2007-05-23, 2009-03-19, 2010-05-26**
+**2007-05-23, 2009-03-19, 2010-05-26, 2011-12-14**

 Background
 ----------

 Dalhousie's Faculty of Graduate Studies (FGS) places some fairly stringent demands on the formatting of theses.
-Students who use GUI-based document preparation systems will be able to meet the demands without great intellectual effort.
-Unfortunately, this is not the case for students who use LaTeX, because that system is not designed to let writers manipulate formats easily.
-(Switching from LaTeX to a GUI-based system is not a sensible option for students whose theses contain significant mathematical notation.)
+Students who use GUI-based document preparation systems should be able to meet the demands without great intellectual effort.
+Unfortunately, this is not the case for students who use LaTeX, which is not designed to let writers manipulate formats easily.
+This poses a problem, because switching from LaTeX to a GUI-based system is not a sensible option for students whose theses contain significant mathematical notation.

 To ease the burden, Dalhousie students and faculty members (working without help or support from FGS) have developed a set of LaTeX style sheets.
 The present website provides one of these, ``ocethesis.cls``, which is based closely on the Department of Computer Science ``dalcsthesis.cls`` style file.
 (The latter is so well described at [http://users.cs.dal.ca/~vlado/dalcsthesis/](http://users.cs.dal.ca/~vlado/dalcsthesis/) that any sensible reader of the present document will follow the link.)

 Contents of this directory
 --------------------------